-Mozambique is an exceptional destination for beaches, island paradise, and scuba diving.
+While maybe not one of the best safari countries in a classical sense, Mozambique is an exceptional destination for beaches, island paradise, and scuba diving.
 There are pristine islands delivering the dream settings of near deserted islands with gorgeous beaches, turquoise waters and almost no people.
 The diving and snorkeling is equally impressive with excellent reefs and diverse marine communities.
 Mozambique has a coastline that stretches for over 1,500 miles, almost double the length of California (840 miles) and runs from a border with South Africa in the south all the way to Tanzania in the north making it a possible beach addition to both East and Southern Africa safaris.
 In the Southern half of Mozambique there is the paradise of the Bazaruto Archipelago, while the north has the incredible Quirimbas Archipelago.
 Both areas have astounding islands with supreme marine environs.

 For mainland wildlife safari Mozambique is a recovering destination that receives very low density tourism.
 The Niassa Reserve in the far north is one of the largest protected areas on the continent and has large populations of many species.
 Gorongosa National Park is another potential safari destination.
 It suffered great wildlife losses during civil war times but restoration efforts have been impressive.
 Unfortunately, at this time it is a challenge to visit these locations as there are not high quality operations available.
 The best way to visit would be with a private guided expedition that we can make special arrangements for.